adamcath/ads/README.md

 ```
 $ cd /anywhere/in/codebase
 $ ads list
-   ninja: Web service that turns your ordinary app into badass rockstart tech.
+   ninja: Web service that turns your ordinary app into badass rockstar tech.
 ```

 Once you've "adsified" a bunch of services, ads makes it really convenient to